ZoidTechnology/PanelPlayer/protocol/readme.md

 The Colorlight protocol consists of layer-2 ethernet frames.
 The header doesn't include the EtherType field.
 In its place is a single byte indicating packet type.
 When this byte is less than 0x06 the frame will be invalid and may be dropped by some network controllers.
 The receiving card uses a MAC address of `11:22:33:44:55:66`.
 The sender uses a MAC address of `22:22:33:44:55:66`.
 The following packets have been identified:

 ## Display Frame (0x01)
 Display the stored image.
 Sending frames faster than around 50 Hz results in stuttering.
+This packet should be delayed at least 5 ms after sending the last row of image data.
 The byte at offset 6 appears to be incremented by the receiving card.

 | Offset | Length | Description      |
 |--------|--------|------------------|